DIYAutoTune.com Engine Management Systems & Tools

 Assembling the Zeal Engineering Daughterboard

-DIYAutoTune.com is proud to bring you the Zeal Engineering Daughterboard to make adding many popular I/O circuits to the MegaSquirt much easier.
-Ken Culver, one of the authors of the MS2/Extra code, originally developed the Zeal Engineering Daughterboard to make it easier to install MegaSquirt on second generation RX-7s, so it is also called the RX7 Daughtercard.
+The Zeal Engineering Daughterboard makes adding many popular I/O circuits to the MegaSquirt much easier.
+Ken Culver, one of the authors of the MS2/Extra code, originally developed the Zeal Engineering Daughterboard to make it easier to install MegaSquirt on second generation RX-7s.
 However, it works with many other engines that use the Nippondenso dual wheel system (such as the Toyota DLI ignition), and has many other potential applications beyond RX-7s.

 • 2 LM1815 VR conditioners optimized for the RX-7 and MS2/Extra